How to Collect Rainwater for Drinking

 • Much faster disinfection time

-Disadvantages of UV disinfection vs distillation for treating rainwater
+Disadvantages of UV disinfection for treating rainwater

 • Does not remove other contaminants from water